 We collect the personal information identified as collected in the chart above from the following categories of sources:

-Why We Collect, Use, and Share California Information
+Why We Collect, Use, and Share Information from Data Subjects in California

 These commercial and business purposes include, without limitation: